We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will treat your personal information.

 In all cases, Landlord and Tenant information will be kept by the Service Provider for a reasonable amount of time for billing, to carry out the Service and an option for Feedback and Complaints procedure.
 This will not constitute an opt-in for marketing purposes.

-For further information for Landlords and Tenants under the Data Protection Act 1998, please see https://ico.org.uk/for-the-public/housing/landlords
+For further information for Landlords and Tenants under the General Data Protection Regulation (GDPR), please see https://ico.org.uk/for-the-public/housing/landlords

 Information that we collect may be stored and processed in and transferred between any of the countries in which we operate in order to enable us to use the information in accordance with this policy.